-ARRAN Sense of Scotland Ltd, share our customers, and indeed the public’s, concern over ingredients used in cosmetic and toiletry products.
-ARRAN Sense of Scotland policy is to ensure that all ingredients used in our products are of the highest quality, and are safe for their intended purpose.
+Arran Aromatics Limited, share our customers, and indeed the public’s, concern over ingredients used in cosmetic and toiletry products.
+Arran Aromatics Limited's policy is to ensure that all ingredients used in our products are of the highest quality, and are safe for their intended purpose.
 To ensure that we continue to meet this policy objective, all of the ingredients we use are subject to a regular review of their usage.

 All our formulations are free from animal ingredients with the exception of bee products (honey, beeswax etc.) and are suitable for use by vegetarians.